 People who are facing a financial crisis can chose to seek help from Credit Counsellors, Debt consultants, or in some provinces can file a Debt Consolidation Order, under the Orderly Payment of Debts, or they can work with Licensed Insolvency Trustees (LITs).

-- Trustees are regulated by the government: Trustee fees are also regulated by the government for bankruptcies and consumer proposals.This means that the cost will be the same no matter which trustee in Canada you choose.
+- Trustees are regulated by the government: Trustee fees are also regulated by the government for bankruptcies and consumer proposals.This means that the cost of filing bankruptcy will be the same no matter which trustee in Canada you choose.

 - Better Value: It will cost less for you to use the services of a LIT than other consultants or counsellors.Use our Debt Calculator to see the options available for you.

 - Training and Experience: Licensed Insolvency Trustees are the best trained and best educated debt consultants in Canada:

 - Most trustees have a university education and are CPAs;

 - They must take and pass a rigorous 3 year bankruptcy law course;

 - Before being granted a license by the government they must be investigated by the RCMP;

 - If there is a dispute, mediation is available;

 - Better Protection from Creditors: